 Progress on Kings River in Autumn

 I’ll add progress photos to this space as I get them done.
 I have no idea how long it will take to finish this series.
-It’s an experiment in every way.
-Painting with oils is new for me, and this is a learning experience for how oils themselves work, as well as how the Ozark pigments work in oil.
+Eventually I’d like one for each season.

 See all of the season’s progress pages: